 You are asked a few questions by the makemeso script (see the list below) then it compiles the model for you.
 The script outputs a text file named last in which your answers to the questions are stored, which allows you to re-run the script without the "questions to the user" step through the makemeso < last command line.
+In what follows, the answers given in brackets are the ones you want to use so that you will be able to run the test case proposed in the next section.

-- 1. choice of compiler 4
+- 1. choice of compiler

 - 1.bis (mpi-based compilation) number of processors to be used

-- 2. number of grid points in longitude 5 [61]
+- 2. number of grid points in longitude [61]

 - 3. number of grid points in latitude [61]

 - 4. number of vertical levels [61]

-- 5. number of tracers 6 [1]
+- 5. number of tracers [1]

 - 6. number of domains [1]